mariosyb/spring5-dependency-injection/README.md

-# Dependency Injection Examples
+# Property Source Example

-This repository is for an example application built in my Spring Framework 5
+This repository is for an example of using external .properties files with Spring 5